blevinstein/aviation-mcp/Readme.md

 Once configured, your LLM client can connect to the MCP servers and query aviation data as needed.
 Refer to your client's documentation for details on supplying the `mcp.json` config.

+See [FlightPlanning.md](./FlightPlanning.md) for a sample system prompt to be used for flight planning.

+For temporal awareness, I recommend combining with [time](https://github.com/modelcontextprotocol/servers/tree/main/src/time).

 For EFB management, consider combining with [filesystem](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) or [gdrive](https://github.com/modelcontextprotocol/servers/tree/main/src/gdrive).